 There is no current on-market unit buy-back.
-The previous on-market buy-back program ended on 27 June 2022.

 Capital management

 The Fund manages its capital to ensure it will be able to continue as a going concern while maximising the return to unitholders.
 The capital structure of the Fund consists of issued capital amounting to \$56,949,566.
 The Fund is not subject to any externally imposed capital requirements.